dxos/dxos/packages/bot/README.md

   const botFactoryClient = new BotFactoryClient(client.echo.networkManager);
   await botFactoryClient.start(PublicKey.from(topic));
 ```
 This will take topic from your client config and try to establish connection to a bot factory specified by this topic.
 The topic can be found at KUBE's services endpoint (e.g. [https://experimental.kube.dxos.network/kube/services](https://experimental.kube.dxos.network/kube/services)) under bot-factory name of service.
+Bot factory client and bot factory will be able to connect if they're connected to the same signal server.
+After connection is established, bot factory client will be able to:
+* Spawn a new bot.
+Bot can be defined in 3 ways:
+  * DXN - resource identifier in DXNS.
+Bot factory will automatically fetch the record from DXNS using ContentResolver and get the IPFS CID of the bot bundled file.
+Next steps are similar as in case of IPFS CID.
+  * IPFS CID - hash of the bot bundled file stored in IPFS.
+Bot factory will automatically download the file to the bot directory created by bot factory.
+  * Local path - path to a bot that is stored on the same machine where bot factory is running.
+Useful in local development.
+Ultimately bot factory will able to spawn bots using different containers, but for now the only available container is Node container.
+Node container will run a javascript file using the `node` command.